hamzaktk18/EnergyMarketSimulator/README.md

 # EnergyMarketSimulator
-Created a broker to take in bids and provide power to customers
+(Note: Code not completed and is not fully operational) Created a broker to take in bids and provide power to customers

 This code was part of CSC 486 - Sustainable Computing class and I created a platform for brokers to receive bids from wholesalers and sell electric power in certain quantities to consumers.